mickied/wxm-api-scripts/README.md

 # WeatherXM API Python Scripts
 A collection of scripts that use the [WeatherXM API](https://api.weatherxm.com/api/v1/docs/) to get weather station data for various purposes.

+Additionally a [Dockerized setup with Grafana and MySQL Server](#Docker-Compose-with-Grafana-and-MySQL-Server) is avaiable.

 This repository is not affiliated with or endorsed by [WeatherXM](https://weatherxm.com/).

 ## Dependancies